 In case you missed the show, you can catch us in action on iTunes, but we thought it would be fun to give everyone the step-by-step how-to for creating one your own!

-I’ve adorned mine with my apron that I wore on the show (which many of you have asked about…Yes, I made it myself, and yes I have a pattern for it!
-You can find it here!) and a second place ribbon, because honestly, I’ve never been prouder to come in second.
+I’ve adorned mine with my apron that I wore on the show (which many of you have asked about…Yes, I made it myself!) and a second place ribbon, because honestly, I’ve never been prouder to come in second.
 Jen and I are so happy with the crafts we did on the show, and this entire experience has been one of the most exciting things to ever happen to us!
 We wouldn’t change a thing!

-If you’d like to stop by Jen’s blog, take a peek around, and give her a high five for being the best Craft Wars partner a girl could ever ask for, start here, with her wine rack post!
+If you’d like to stop by Jen’s blog, take a peek around, and give her a high five for being the best Craft Wars partner a girl could ever ask for, start here!

 Nikki, In Stitches